Mansfield Town F.C.: Ownership

-Club culture

 Rivalries

 The 2003 Football Fans Census indicates that Mansfield's biggest rivalries are with Chesterfield and Notts County, with Doncaster Rovers tertiary rivals.
 Bad blood between Chesterfield and Mansfield has links to the miners' strike.
 Fixtures between Town and County are referred to as Nottinghamshire derbies.
-More recently, a lesser rivalry has grown with Grimsby Town.
+More recently, a lesser rivalry has grown with Grimsby Town as well as Lincoln City.

 Club colours

 During the Wesleyans era, Mansfield played in chocolate and sky blue shirts, firstly striped until 1902, and then halved.
 Upon assuming the Mansfield Town moniker, the club switched to red shirts, white shorts, and black socks, though this identity only lasted the 1910–11 season.
 A five-year stint in black and white quartered shirts with black shorts and socks followed before the club closed down.

 Upon their return in 1919, Town introduced their now-familiar blue and amber club colour scheme, initially in halves.
-Becoming a league side in 1931 coincided with a change to pale blue shirts with white shorts, which the club would wear until October 1934, when the blue and amber returned (albeit in quarters for the remainder of the 1934–35 season).
-They would continue to wear this colour combination in various arrangements (including a blue shirt with amber sleeves from January 1948) for two decades.
+Becoming a league side in 1931 coincided with a change to pale blue shirts with white shorts, which the club wore until October 1934, when the blue and amber returned (albeit in quarters for the remainder of the 1934–35 season).
+They continued to wear this colour combination in various arrangements (including a blue shirt with amber sleeves from January 1948) for two decades.
 From 1954 to 1961 Town played in white shirts and black shorts, before amber shirts with blue shorts returned for seven years.
 All-blue with amber trim was selected in 1968, before a new look of white shirts with blue shorts was introduced in 1970.

 1974 saw the classic colour scheme return, and though the composition might vary, amber and blue has reigned ever since.
 The only exception to this was the centenary kit worn in the 1997–98 season, which was a retro kit design styled after Mansfield Wesleyans' first, albeit with sky blue shorts and socks.